Spencer Steer Preview, Player Props: Reds vs. Mariners

 Spencer Steer At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 49th, his on-base percentage ranks 30th, and he is 58th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 54th, his on-base percentage ranks 31st, and he is 55th in the league in slugging.

-- In 63.4% of his 134 games this season, Steer has picked up at least one hit.
-He's also had 38 multi-hit games.

-- In 14.2% of his games this season, he has gone deep, and 3.3% of his trips to the dish.
+- He has hit a long ball in 14.8% of his games this year, and 3.5% of his trips to the dish.

-- Steer has had at least one RBI in 38.8% of his games this season (52 of 134), with more than one RBI 18 times (13.4%).
-He has also accounted for three or more of his team's runs in three contests.
+- Steer has had at least one RBI in 39.3% of his games this year (53 of 135), with more than one RBI 19 times (14.1%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.